guusj/books/Warbreaker_BrandonSanderson.md

 “Let me assure you,” she said, “I do appreciate it.
 In fact, I appreciate it so very much that I would like to give you a break.
 You can back off.
 I will bear the awful burden of being the most wonderful of the gods.”
 “I couldn’t possibly let you.”
 “But if you are _too_ wonderful, my dear, you will completely destroy your image.”
 “That image is getting tiresome anyway,” Lightsong said.
-“I’ve long sought to be the most notoriously laziest of the gods, but I’m realizing more and more that the task is beyond me.
+“I’ve long sought to be the most notoriously lazy of the gods, but I’m realizing more and more that the task is beyond me.
 The others are all naturally so much more delightfully useless than I am.
 They just pretend not to be aware of it.”
 “Lightsong!” she said.
 “One could say you begin to sound jealous!”
 “One could also say that my feet smell like guava fruit,” he said.
 “Just because one _could_ say it doesn’t mean it’s relevant.”
 She laughed.
 “You’re incorrigible.”